-Finally, one can observe that for Double-train FWSVD (63%) compares comparably or better to distillation and pruning baselines, while they could be combined with F16 quantization in principle.
+Finally, one can observe that for Double-train FWSVD (63%) compares comparably or better to Distillation and Pruning baselines while it could be combined with F16 quantization in principle.

-Figure 7-2: Comparison of compression methods for GLUE, Detox, and XSUM with Double-train setup.
+Figure 7-2: Comparison of compression methods for GLUE, Detox, XSUM with Double-train setup.

-Figure 7-3: Results for the GLUE benchmark for bert-base-uncased model, with task-oriented fine-tuning and further compression (Single-train).
+Figure 7-3: Results for GLUE benchmark for bert-base-uncased model, with task-oriented fine-tuning and further compression (Single-train).